Dangerous driving: "Dangerously"

-In this context, "dangerous" refers to danger either of injury to any person or of serious damage to property; and in determining what would be expected of, or obvious to, a competent and careful driver in a particular case, regard shall be had not only to the circumstances of which he could be expected to be aware but also to any circumstances shown to have been within the knowledge of the accused.
+In this context, "dangerous" refers to danger either of injury to any person or of serious property damage; and in determining what would be expected of, or obvious to, a competent and careful driver in a particular case, regard shall be had not only to the circumstances of which he could be expected to be aware but also to any circumstances shown to have been within the knowledge of the accused.

 In Attorney General's Reference (No 4 of 2000) (2001) 2 Cr.
 App.
 R. 417 Woolf CJ said at p 422:

 The essential limbs, as is common ground, do not require any specific intent to drive dangerously.
 Section 2A sets out a wholly objective test.
 The concept of what is obvious to a careful driver places the question of what constitutes dangerous driving within the province of the jury.

 Thus, whereas the underlying test of dangerousness is objective, a test based on the concept of "obviousness" considers the extent of knowledge as to causation.
 This test is hybrid, drawing both on the actual subjective knowledge that the accused had in his or her mind at the time the actus reus of driving occurred, and on the knowledge that would have been in the mind of a reasonable person (see mens rea and criminal negligence for discussion on the nature of these tests and the scope of the reasonable person).

-The Court of Appeal held in the case of R v Banister that police drivers get no special treatment.
+The Court of Appeal held in the case of R v Bannister that police drivers get no special treatment.
 "The special skill (or indeed lack of skill) of a driver is an irrelevant circumstance when considering whether the driving is dangerous".